ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR012-reducing-noise-in-tests.md

 ```

-Observe how tests which are assumed to succeed should/must call `Commit` to
+With this approach, observe how tests which are assumed to succeed should/must
-update the database or we might miss issues with the database.
-Tests which are
+call `Commit` to update the database or we might miss issues with the database.
-assumed to fail could similarly call `Rollback`.
-But by disposing `env` at the
+Tests which are assumed to fail could similarly call `Rollback`.
+But by
-end of each test, before the database reset occurs, `Rollback` is implicitly
+disposing `env` at the end of each test, `Rollback` is called implicitly.
-called.

 ## Decision

 Returning a record of functions adds an extra layer of indirection to the code,
 but reduces noise across tests.
-Switching out one or more of the dependencies
+Switching out one or more dependencies becomes
-becomes possible by adding those as arguments to `setup`.
-Alternatively, we
-could instantiate a null `AppEnv` and add in all every dependency.
+simple (see `IntegrationTests.fs`).
+Alternatively, we could instantiate a null
+`AppEnv` and require adding in all every dependency for a test.

 ## Consequences

-Less noisy and easy authoring of tests, simulating almost any condition.
+Less noisy and easy authoring of tests, simulating almost any condition with
+business logic and external dependencies.